What is an NFT

 How I became a victim

-I have a great interest for the digital era and everything-crypto and I would like to share my experience with you.
+I have a great interest in the digital era and everything crypto and I would like to share my experience with you.
 About four years ago I began my journey of learning about crypto assets.
 When I came across NFTs about a year ago, it seemed like an interesting subject around the digital era revolution.
-There was a lot of information available on NFTs, but not enough education to prevent users from falling victims to fraud around such emerging blockchain technologies.
+There was a lot of information available on NFTs, but not enough education to prevent users from falling victim to fraud around such emerging blockchain technologies.

 Many users find this to be a benefit, however, as we all know, the higher the demand for a product or service, the higher the fraud.
-Therefore, it is just a matter of time as fraudsters and scammers are highly capable of adapting to these dynamic and emerging digital trends.
-For instance, early 2022, an NFT collector had over $2.2 million worth of NFTs stolen.
-NFT Scams can potentially be one of the leading fraud trends around blockchain and crypto technologies.
+Therefore, it is just a matter of time before fraudsters and scammers are highly capable of adapting to these dynamic and emerging digital trends.
+For instance, in early 2022, an NFT collector had over $2.2 million worth of NFTs stolen.
+NFT Scams can potentially be one of the leading fraud trends around crypto technologies.

 In my case, after researching the market, I came across an attractive project that launched its first series in early 2021 and had been very successful.
 I was drawn to the project because of the values it promotes, and it is led by a successful entrepreneur whose work I have been following.
 The project was due to launch its second series and after lengthy and vigorous research, I then proceeded to convert over £5.000 to ether.

 I had previously bought multiple NFTs using the known DeFi wallet, MetaMask, so I connected my wallet to the marketplace where the trading of the project’s NFTs was taking place as I had previously used this marketplace.
 I bought the NFT, which was worth over £3,000.
 A few days later, I checked my MetaMask wallet and realised that my NFT and all the ether in it had been transferred to another wallet, without my knowledge or consent.